SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Related Work

 \subsection{High-order Similarity Information Learning}

 Effectively learning high-order similarity information aids in uncovering complex higher-order isomorphic relationships in graph data.
-Mi et al.\cite{mi2024unsupervised} proposed HSL, which learns high-order similarity by considering both first-order and high-order similarities in a low-dimensional embedding space.
-Wang et al.\cite{wang2025high} introduced HSDA for speech emotion recognition, capturing high-order similarity through a similarity graph to reveal cross-domain structural relationships.
-Peng et al.~\cite{peng2022multi} proposed HSC, where high-order similarity is learned from relationships between dimensional spaces and jointly optimized with ordinary similarity for clustering.
-Inspired by these methods and balance theory\cite{cartwright1956structural}, we propose the EDGL module, built upon the ADGL module, to fully exploit high-order similarity information for DTI prediction.
+In HSC~\cite{peng2022multi}, high-order similarity is learned from relationships between dimensional spaces and jointly optimized with ordinary similarity for clustering.
+HSL~\cite{mi2024unsupervised} learns high-order similarity by considering both first-order and high-order similarities in a low-dimensional embedding space.
+DisCo~\cite{li2025disco}, a graph-based disentangled contrastive learning framework captures high-order user similarity relationships through multi-step random walks. scHNTL~\cite{meng2025schntl} identifies subtle cell similarities by constructing high-order adjacency matrices and optimizing cell embeddings using triplet loss.
+HSDA~\cite{wang2025high} is introduced for speech emotion recognition, capturing high-order similarity through a similarity graph to reveal cross-domain structural relationships.
+Inspired by these methods and balance theory~\cite{cartwright1956structural}, this study propose the EDGL module, built upon the ADGL module, to fully exploit high-order similarity information for DTI prediction.